dilshankarunarathne/spring-boot-notes/README.md

 * Encapsulate layers
 Often, we want to separate our view layer from the data layer.
 And, building Service Abstractions between them allow us to build business logic into a layer that isn't our front-end.
 * Abstract 3<sup>rd</sup> party APIs
-This is very powerful, since those vendors
+This is very powerful, since those vendors have been changed over time.